Can (band): Improvisation, recording and live shows

 Much of Can's music was based on free improvisation and then edited for the studio albums.
 Karlheinz Freynik, after visiting one of Can's sessions described them as "very anarchic", as if they were "turning away from the others, and diving into their subconscious, and playing their things", but after a while they moved into the centerpiece of the improvisation, "they gathered and their minds kind of connected to each other."
-The band, commenting on their style, said the core of their synergy is a spiritual communication in contrast to intellectual communication—they doesn't hear what the other members play, but playing by themselves.
+The band, commenting on their style, said the core of their synergy is a spiritual communication in contrast to intellectual communication—they does not hear what the other members play, but playing by themselves.
 If their individual direction worked out, "everything melted together".

-Malcolm Mooney, describing the band's daily routine in early 60s, said the band worked every day for about thirteen hours a day with a lunch break.
+Malcolm Mooney, describing the band's daily routine in early 1960s, said the band worked every day for about thirteen hours a day with a lunch break.
 After the recording, they reviewed the recent tapes at home and take notes.
 Malcolm listened to the tracks, and "planned a change of lyric, or tell Irmin.
 Because Irmin for me was a tutor in this music."

 When preparing soundtracks, only Irmin Schmidt would view the film and then give the rest of the band a general description of the scenes they would be scoring.
 This assisted in the improvised soundtrack being successful both inside and outside the film's context.

 Can's live shows often spontaneously melded improvisational snippets with sonical fragments from their albums.
 The track "Colchester Finale", appearing on the Can Live album, incorporates portions of "Halleluhwah" into a composition lasting over half an hour.
 Early concerts found Mooney and Suzuki often able to shock audiences.
 The actor David Niven was asked by Czukay what he had thought of a concert, Niven replied: "It was great, but I didn't know it was music."
 After the departure of Suzuki, the music grew in intensity without a vocal centre.
 The band maintained their ability to collectively improvise with or without central themes for hours at a time (their longest performance, in Berlin, lasted over six hours), resulting in a large archive of performances.
 Can made attempts to find a new vocalist after the departure of Damo Suzuki, although no one quite fit the position.
 In 1975, folk singer Tim Hardin took the lead vocal spot and played guitar with Can for one song, at two gigs, performing his own "The Lady Came From Baltimore".
 Malaysian vocalist Thaiga Raj Raja Ratnam played six dates with the band between January and March 1976.
 Another temporary vocalist, Englishman Michael Cousins, a.k.a.
 "Magic Michael", toured with Can from March (France) to April (West Germany) 1976.